 I have signage coming this week for my table.
 You won’t see it today but hopefully by Saturday.
 It will list all of the items I have for sale, pretty much always.
 Beyond the eggs I have all kinds of pork cuts available in the cooler to either side of my stand area.
 This includes the last few packages of bacon, brats, bulk sausage, chops, ribs, smoked hocks, steaks, roasts, butts, loins, and cutlets (smaller, tenderized steaks that come in 4-packs).
 I am also bringing at least one bag of soup bones and one bag of unrendered lard for those of you seeking out these products.
 I have lamb left.
 It’s in the cooler with the stewing hens–of which there are only a few left until next processing–which could be this weekend if the morning temperatures are cooler.
 I do all of my processing outside and cooler temps make it much more pleasant.
 I also have eight new jars of freshly rendered lard this morning. (juts checked–looks like it will be next weekend as this weekend will be near 90 both days and in the 60’s next…)

 Folks have asked about turkeys.
-I will return to raising turkeys next year.
-I passed on them this year due to other work volumes but mostly because I some birds remaining from last year’s processing (six currently).
-These are bigger birds (weights range from 14 to 20 pounds each).
-They are on sale for $3/pound.
+I have birds (weights range from 14 to 20 pounds each).
+They are $3/pound.
 If you call or email me ahead I can bring them to a specific market for you.
 I do not bring them otherwise because a product like this is not what you typically see folks looking for.

 So–gotta load up and tend to a few more things before turning the key in the ignition.
 I hope you all have great days, hope to see you at this market, hope you are patronizing the markets wherever you live.
 This time of year is so crazy with harvest I simply do not understand how folks could even want to go into a grocery store.
 I’m not sure, for the items you could be looking for and that are genuinely healthy for you, what you could NOT find at the Sara Hardy right now.